psychemedia/finn-resources/src/includes/trans_ossianic_o_looney.md

 Reveal to us now its name.
 And continue again the track of thy story.

-O. That country is the " Land of Virtues,"
+O. That country is the "Land of Virtues,"
 And certainly the name is not miscalled,
 If heaven hath glories as were there,
 To God, with love, I would give praise.